cbphoto720/IOD_activeRFID/README.md

 - %speed - a potential improvement
 - %stats - code purely to asses the performance of features
 - %test - a temporary element
-- %debug - facilitate tinkering
+- %debug - facilitate tinkering (broken elements of code)
 - %current - a feature I am CURRENTly working on

 #### Files required